 Now retired from racing, Meredith remains active in the cycling community and has made helping women learn to ride and race her priority.
-She is the 2013 coordinator of the Northern California/Nevada Racing Association (NCNCA) Women’s Mentoring Program for beginning women racers, and has been active as a mentor in the Early Bird Racing Series for the last 6 years.
+She is the 2014 coordinator of the Northern California/Nevada Racing Association (NCNCA) Women’s Mentoring Program for beginning women racers, and has been active as a mentor in the Early Bird Racing Series for the last 6 years.
 She is co-chair of the NCNCA Women's Committee, a group formed to help encourage women to try racing and to keep them motivated to continue improving.

-Meredithhas been coaching Bike Skills Clinics for individuals and cycling clubs and teams for the last 5 years.
-This year she will also be advising the 800 member Feather Pedals cycling group in their 12 week training series for the all-women Cinderella Century on April 4, 2013.
+Meredith has been coaching Bike Skills Clinics for individuals, cycling clubs and teams for the last 6 years.
+She will again this year be advising the 800 (yes, 800!!) member Feather Pedals/Valley Spokesmen cycling group in their 12 week training series for the all-women Cinderella Century on April 5 2014.

 She is available to coach individuals and groups though Wenzel Coaching.

-Meredithis the only woman Lifetime Member of the Berkeley Bike Club (BBC) and has been the promoter/co-promoter of the Berkeley Hills road race, BBC Team Time Trial, and BBC Criterium events.
+Meredith is the only woman Lifetime Member of the Berkeley Bike Club (BBC) and has been the promoter/co-promoter of the Berkeley Hills road race, and BBC Criterium events.